garogers01/Fakebook/README.md

 # Social Network: Fakebook

-View my original code that I used a foundation : [CIS 197 final project](https://github.com/amandaklim/cis197_final_project)
+View my original code that I used as a foundation : [CIS 197 final project](https://github.com/amandaklim/cis197_final_project)

 Web application that uses Mongoose, MongoDb, and EJS in Node to make a pseudo social network.